 Here is what we are covering this month under the topic of Time Management:

 1. Developing a Philosophy of Time Management—Establishing your priorities and values.
-As important as how to manage our time is first and foremost the why, since the why is the force that pulls us toward our dreams and determines the how.
-First we’ll look at the philosophy of time management and then determine our priorities based on the values we believe in and hold in the highest.
-We discussed these things in depth three weeks ago.
+As important as how to manage our time is first and foremost the why, since the why is the force that pulls us toward our dreams and determines how.
+First, we’ll look at the philosophy of time management and then determine our priorities based on the values we believe in and hold in the highest.
+We discussed these things in-depth three weeks ago.

 3. Breaking Through Barriers—Eliminating time wasters and overcoming procrastination.
 Many folks know what to do, but it is often the things we shouldn’t spend our time on that get us off track.
 It’s important that we not mistake movement for achievement.
 It’s easy to get tricked by being busy, but the key question is: Busy doing what?
 Last week, we looked at how to overcome procrastination and eliminate time wasters.